erosiv/soillib/README.md

 <img alt="Heightmap with Normal Shading" src="https://github.com/erosiv/soillib/assets/6532707/51cd9ef0-13a1-4831-8e12-0806fad1580d" width="75%" align="center"/>
 </p>

-Normal Shaded Heightmap, 3D View (see: `tools/view`)
+Normal Shaded Heightmap, 3D View (see: `tool/viewer`)

 <p align="center">
 <img alt="Relief Shaded Heightmap with Aerial Perspective" src="https://github.com/erosiv/soillib/assets/6532707/b6bd03eb-ccb5-4287-8499-5948895652ac" width="75%" align="center"/>
 </p>

-Relief Shaded Heightmap with Aerial Perspective (see: `tools/map_relief`)
+Relief Shaded Heightmap with Aerial Perspective (see: `tool/relief`)

 <p align="center">
 <img alt="Erosion Normal Map with Non-Regular Map Shape" src="https://github.com/erosiv/soillib/assets/6532707/737d417d-a308-48cd-94f4-eef43a02bd1b" width="75%" align="center"/>
 </p>

-Irregular Map Shape Normal Map (see: `tools/quad_hydrology`)
+Irregular Map Shape Normal Map (see: `model/quad_hydrology`)

 <p align="center">
 <img alt="Erosion Normal Map with Non-Regular Map Shape" src="https://github.com/erosiv/soillib/assets/6532707/86b7e873-bd4c-4035-8b8e-fe37dde62a71" width="75%" align="center"/>
 </p>

-Binary Soil-Mixture Transport Albedo Map (see: `tools/basic_hydrology_mixture`)
+Binary Soil-Mixture Transport Albedo Map (see: `model/basic_hydrology_mixture`)

 ## Description

 `soillib` is a unified C++20 library for procedural geomorphology simulation.

-`soillib` provides modularized and unified concepts for many aspects of geomorphological simulations, from high-performance map structures to unified particle physics and a unified data import and export interface.
+`soillib` provides modularized and unified concepts for many aspects of geomorphological simulations, from high-performance map structures to unified particle physics and a unified data import and export interfaces, including native `GeoTIFF` support.

 Overall, this allows for creating complex geomorphological simulations through a thin implementation layer with predictable results and without requiring re-implementation.
-Examples can be found in the `tools` directory.
+Example implementations can be found in the `model` directory.
+Utility programs for the manipulation of data can be found in the `tool` directory.

 `soillib` is inspired by a number of predecessor systems and the difficulty of maintaining them all at the same time as concepts evolve.
 This allows for the maintenance of a single library, and re-implementing these programs on top of this library.